JanHerca/urantiapedia/output/wikijs/en/article/Al_Lockett/Living_the_Will_of_the_Father_Walking_the_Talk.md

 No pain—no gain.

 > _Your transient and ever-changing emotions of joy and sorrow are in the main purely human and material reactions to your internal psychic climate and to your external material enviromment.
 Do not, therefore, look to the Adjuster for selfish consolation and mortal comfort.
 It is the business of the Adjuster to prepare you for the eternal adventure, to assure your survival.
-It is not the mission of the Mystery Monitor to smooth your ruffed feelings or to minister to your injured pride; it is the preparation of your soul for the long ascending career that engages the attention and occupies the time of the Adjuster._ [[UB 108:5.6](/en/The_Urantia_Book/108#p5_6)]
+It is not the mission of the Mystery Monitor to smooth your ruffed feelings or to minister to your injured pride; it is the preparation of your soul for the long ascending career that engages the attention and occupies the time of the Adjuster._ <a id="a145_623"></a>[[UB 108:5.6](/en/The_Urantia_Book/108#p5_6)]

 No pain—no gain.